spack/spack/lib/spack/spack/cmd/installer/README.md

 advantage of setting up the PATH automatically.

 To create the installer, first copy the spack_cmd executable and scripts directory to your top-level directory.

+spack_install
+        |--------spack
+  		|--------scripts
+ 	 	|--------spack_cmd.bat

 Then, after launching spack_cmd (this may require you to Run as Administrator), run:

 spack make-installer -v <spack_version> <output directory>